gsudre/lab_notes/091-rna_seq_in_Dereks_data.md

 cat(sprintf('Galwey Meff = %.2f\n', meff))
 ```

-So, if I include both regions the divider is .
-For ACC it's, and for Caudate
+So, if I include both regions the divider is 77.70.
+For ACC it's 44.26, and for Caudate
-it's .
+it's 47.54.
+Even for the biggest one, we're looing at 0.00064, which is not too
+bad.

 Philip also liked that the p<.1 results gave a few more significant gene
 expression.
 So, let's stick with that for now, add in the population code (while